 General Damages Caused by a Personal Injury Accident

-What becomes more difficult to prove and be compensated for are so-called “non-economic” damages, or what is commonly referred to as “pain and suffering” damages.
+What becomes more difficult to prove and evaluate are so-called “non-economic” damages, commonly referred to as “pain and suffering” damages.
 These are also known as general damages.

 General damages for pain and suffering refer to damages that are not monetary in nature.
 For example, damages for pain and suffering, loss of consortium, and emotional trauma are all examples of general damages.
-There are no tangible bills or receipts that state a specific dollar amount for pain and suffering or emotional damage.
-Nonetheless, they are still losses for which an injured person deserves compensation.
+There are no tangible bills or receipts with a specific dollar amount for pain and suffering or emotional damage.
+Nonetheless, an injured person still deserves compensation for these losses.

-Personal Injury Damages in a Claim vs. at Trial
+Personal Injury Damages in an Insurance Claim vs. at Trial

-If a personal injury claim was always as simple as only having special damages, things would be clearer cut.
-However, an injured person almost always also suffers non-monetary damages that one cannot easily place a price on.
-This is why there needs to be a way to calculate pain and suffering damages that is fair for both the insurance company and the injured victim and their family.
+Accident victims almost always suffer non-monetary damages that one cannot easily place a price on.
+This is why there needs to be a way to calculate pain and suffering damages that is fair for the insurance company, the injured victim, and their family.

 In a personal injury trial, you can ask the jury to compensate you for non-economic damages, which include:

 - Damages as the result of any bodily injury

 - Pain and suffering resulting from the disability or physical impairment